LetsWrappIt/VsCommandBuddy/Docs/gettingstarted.md

 # Getting started
-It's time to get you started.
-Gettings started involves installing the package and maybe inspect one or 2 example projects which are available in this repository.
+Gettings started involves installing the package and configure one or two external commands.

 #### Step 1: Download and install VsCommandBuddy
 In the VisualStudioGallery you can find [VsCommandBuddy](http://visualstudiogallery.msdn.microsoft.com/f5da988e-2ec1-4061-a569-46d09733c668) here.
 Click download and install.
 (In case you decide afterwards not to continue using VsCommandBuddy, you can simply uninstall VsCommandBuddy from your pc using Visual Studio 'Extensions and updates'.)

 Restart Visual Studio.

-You're done installing.
+You should now see some VsCommandBuddy items in the menu Tools.
+Also a VsCommandBuddy toolbar will be available.
+Make sure to enable the toolbar by right clicking on the toolbar area, and select the VsCommandBuddy toolbar.

 #### Step 2: Configure commands